material-motion/material-motion/specifications/runtime/README.md

 ## Overview

-A runtime will find a way to execute any plans it is provided.
+A runtime will find a way to perform any plans it is provided.

 This sentence introduces two important questions:

 1. How are plans provided to a runtime?
-1. How does a runtime know how to execute plans?
+1. How does a runtime know how to perform plans?

 To answer the first question we introduce two new types into the system: `Plan` and `Transaction`.